-Now that you've spent a fortune on Christmas gifts, been forced to smile while hosting horrible houseguests, and had to clean up all the holiday leftovers, the last thing you want to deal with is taking down the Christmas tree.
+Now that you've spent a fortune on Christmas gifts, been forced to smile while hosting dozens of houseguests, and had to clean up all the holiday leftovers, the last thing you want to deal with is taking down the Christmas tree.
 Luckily, we've discovered a simple hack that will make storing Christmas ornaments a breeze — and it only requires a few empty egg cartons.

 (Photo Credit: Getty Images)

 And the best part is you won't have to worry about your precious, homemade ornaments taking a tumble and breaking.
-The cardboard or styrofoam packaging will nestle those shiny baubles until you're ready to hang them in another 12 months.
+The cardboard or Styrofoam packaging will nestle those shiny baubles until you're ready to hang them in another 12 months.

 But what about those larger ornaments that are too big to fit in a normal egg carton?
 This craft requires a few extra minutes, but all you need to do is grab some plastic cups from the pantry.
 Drop the ornaments in the cups and place the cups side by side in your box.
 If you run out of space and you're worried about stacking the ornaments on top of each other, grab a piece of cardboard (or even a few stacks of old newspaper), lay it down on top of the cups, and repeat the process.
 Wrapping your sparklers with newspaper — or even leftover wrapping paper — before putting them in the cups will add an extra layer of protection.
 Pretty neat, huh?